tildecross/tildex-txdb/README.md

 Version: **TxDB v0.0.1**

-*Currently under development, has not yet MVP specs*
+*Currently under development, has not yet reached MVP specs*

 This project is meant to be fill the role of something similar to Google's Firebase.
 TxDB itself will be an interface to access and manipulate a database